 What will happen to IP laws after the transition period?

 During the transition period, the UK and EU27 will negotiate the terms of their future relationship, including in relation to trade.
 It remains to be seen how much regulatory alignment will be agreed, including in relation to IP rights.
 If no agreement is reached by the end of the transition period, this would lead to a 'No Trade Deal Brexit'.
 We will update you on developments on the negotiations throughout the year.

 In addition to the provisions in the Withdrawal Agreement, the UK had prepared various Exit Regulations which set out how the newly created UK trade mark and designs will be treated, the procedures for priority applications based on pending EUIPO applications, and other planned revisions to UK trade mark and design law practice.
 The Exit Regulations will now not come into force until the end of the transition period.
-As their drafting took into account the possibility of a No Deal situation, it is possible that over the transition period that certain provisions in the Exit Regulations will be revised though we expect much of the detail to remain the same and our article in October 2019 summarised the key points.
+As their drafting took into account the possibility of a No Deal situation, it is possible that over the transition period, certain provisions in the Exit Regulations will be revised though we expect much of the detail to remain the same.
 One point that brand owners could consider now is in relation to use of an existing EUTM (i.e., whether there is use of the EUTM in the EU27 and the UK), though the Exit Regulations provide that use of an existing EUTM in the EU (whether inside or outside the UK) before the end of the transition period will count as use of the newly created UK trade mark, if during the relevant period.